gotoco/blog/source/_posts/post_title-Livepatching_the_kernel.md

 When a function is entered at very beginning control is passed to `ftrace` which redirect execution to replacement function (see image below). kPatch ensures that is safe to patch function by applying changes while stopping all running processes, as well as ensuring that patched functions arent executed by any thread.
 As a side effect during the patching process, small latency is introduced to the system.

-{% image fancybox center clear image1.png http://res.cloudinary.com/gotocco/image/upload/c_scale,w_500/v1535320976/kpatch_Linux_kernel_live_patching__tptyrj.svg "Picture 1: Live patching process redirect calls to patched kernel functions invoke their replacement using ftrace.
+{% image fancybox center clear image1.png http://res.cloudinary.com/gotocco/image/upload/v1536577516/01_xw3r3x.png "Picture 1: Live patching process redirect calls to patched kernel functions invoke their replacement using ftrace.
 Source Wikipedia" %}

 ##### kGraft
 Developed by SUSE, released in almost same time as kPatch (March 2014). kGraft aims to maximize system uptime and availability.
 Similar to kPatch is divided to kernel code and userspace utility.
 The biggest difference between two is that kGraft does not need to stop kernel (as kPatch does).
 To achieve this kGraft patch functions per process, understanding the context of execution (called universe view) and patching only when called function is not in the program execution stack.

-{% image fancybox center clear image2.png http://res.cloudinary.com/gotocco/image/upload/v1535321826/Linux_kernel_live_patching_kGraft2_ziave3.png "Picture 2: Each process is monitored so it executes a patched function consistently within a single system call.
+{% image fancybox center clear image2.png  http://res.cloudinary.com/gotocco/image/upload/v1536577517/02_1_t5oapm.png  "Picture 2: Each process is monitored so it executes a patched function consistently within a single system call.
 Source Wikipedia" %}

-{% image fancybox center clear image3.png http://res.cloudinary.com/gotocco/image/upload/v1535321869/Linux_kernel_live_patching_kGraft3_p10n1e.svg " Picture 3: After everything migrates to a new "universe", trampoline-style checks are no longer needed.
+{% image fancybox center clear image3.png  http://res.cloudinary.com/gotocco/image/upload/v1536577516/02_2_hjswrj.png  " Picture 3: After everything migrates to a new "universe", trampoline-style checks are no longer needed.
 Source Wikipedia" %}

 #### Livepatching implementation
 Current live-patching implementation is a combination of two techniques: kPatch and kGraph.
 The first upstream version uses the technique of stopping the machine during the patching.
 Later this approach was replaced with a more complicated implementation which was able to do incremental patching without the need of suspending a machine.
-Move from stop machine approach to incremental patching required some additional changes in the kernel itself (see Live-patching challenges).
+Movie from stop machine approach to incremental patching required some additional changes in the kernel itself (see Live-patching challenges).

 #### Patching the function
 As we saw earlier the most reliable way to patch function actually jumps to the new/patched function body.
 After execution of the new function is done, return to the caller address.